repaper/gratis/RaspberryPi/README.md

 resistor connects from `P1_10` to anode of LED1, second resistor connects from `P1_12` to anode of LED2, and both LED cathode connect to ground `P!_14`.
-When the program is started LED1 will light and LED2 wil brighten and dim under PWM control.
-Both LEDs will turn off as program finishes (taked about a minute).
-There are some other commented out LED flasing loops in this test.
+When the program is started LED1 will light and LED2 will brighten and dim under PWM control.
+Both LEDs will turn off as program finishes (takes about a minute).
+There are some other commented out LED flashing loops in this test.

 Build and run using: